The owner and director of Team TBAITA

 The Beginner’s Guide to rehoming an OTTB

-Don’t expect the horse to be given away — Unfortunately from time to time we have to negotiate "Meat Value" prices to save these horses from the meat factories which can be up to £1000 per horse.
-If it is likely to have a chance at succeeding in any kind of career, it is worth a price, like any horse.
-Trainers and owners have recognised that, if they put a value on a horse, it has more chance of ending up in a suitable home and not in the hands of the meat factories.
+Don’t expect the horse to be given away — If it is likely to have a chance at succeeding in any kind of career, it is worth a price, like any horse.
+Trainers and owners have recognised that, if they put a value on a horse, it has more chance of ending up in a suitable home.

 Thoroughbreds are rehomed accordingly to their soundness and personality, we always say be aware of a free or cheap horse!